PatrickJS/PatrickJS-starter/README.md

 * Angular 2 examples that are ready to go when experimenting with Angular 2.
 * A great Angular 2 seed repo for anyone who wants to start their project.
 * Testing Angular 2 code with Jasmine and Karma.
+* Coverage with Istanbul and Karma
-* end-to-end Angular 2 code using Protractor.
+* End-to-end Angular 2 code using Protractor.
-* type manager with Typings
+* Type manager with Typings

 ```coffeescript